-- (a) The Authority shall have all of the powers necessary to execute the provisions of this Article, including the following: - (2) To study, plan, develop, and undertake preliminary design work on up to eight-nine Turnpike Projects.
-At the conclusion of these activities, the Turnpike Authority is authorized to design, establish, purchase, construct, operate, and maintain the following projects: - a.
-Triangle Expressway, including segments also known as N.C.
-540, Triangle Parkway, Western Wake Freeway in Wake and Durham Counties, and Southeast Extension in Wake and Johnston Counties, except that no portion of the Southeast Extension shall be located north of an existing protected corridor established by the Department of Transportation circa 1995, except in the area of Interstate 40 East.
+The Authority shall have all of the powers necessary to execute the provisions of this Article, including the following:

+- (2) To study, plan, develop, and undertake preliminary design work on up to eight nine Turnpike Projects.
+At the conclusion of these activities, the Turnpike Authority is authorized to design, establish, purchase, construct, operate, and maintain the following projects: - Triangle Expressway, including segments also known as N.C.
+540, Triangle Parkway, and the Western Wake Freeway in Wake and Durham Counties, and Southeast Extension in Wake and Johnston Counties, except that no portion of the Southeast Extension shall be located north of an existing protected corridor established by the Department of Transportation circa 1995, except in the area of Interstate 40 East.
 Counties.
-The described segments constitute four projects. - b.
-Gaston East-West Connector, also known as the Garden Parkway. - c.
-Monroe Connector/Bypass. - d.
-Cape Fear Skyway. - e.
-A bridge of more than two miles in length going from the mainland to a peninsula bordering the State of Virginia, pursuant to G.S.
-136-89.183A.
+The described segments constitute three projects.